A Guide to Navigating the Permit Process

 1. Obtain required plumbing permit and pay the permit fee and investigation fee.

-2. Expose a portion of subject piping — interior and exterior —for required inspections.
+2. Expose a portion of subject piping — interior and exterior — for required inspections.
+The amount to be exposed will depend on the scope of work and extent of the code violation.

-4. After above noted inspections and tests have been approved, fixtures can be reconnected and the county can perform a final inspections.
+5. After above noted inspections and tests have been approved, fixtures can be reconnected and the county can perform a final inspection.

 Phone:503-742-4240